 Also see, First Time Visit in Seville – Itinerary, Best Time, Tips and Guide

-Retail therapy awaits in the winding alleys of Granada’s Moorish quarters.
+Retail therapy awaits in the winding alleys of Granada’s Moorish quarters, especially for those on their First Time Visit in Granada.
 Here are some exciting places where you can shop to your heart’s content:

 Alcaicería was the iconic Grand Bazaar of the Moorish era.
 But, its modern-day counterpart is lined with souvenir shops selling: